euphoriacyberware-ai/DrawThingsKit/README.md

 }
 ```

-The `previewImage` is automatically converted from the server's DTTensor format with correct color handling for different model families (Flux, Qwen, Wan, SD3, etc.).
+The `previewImage` is automatically converted from the server's DTTensor format.
+For correct colors across model families (Flux, Qwen, Wan, SD3, etc.), set `modelFamilyProvider` on the underlying `DrawThingsQueue` as shown in [Quick Start](#quick-start); `ModelsManager.latentModelFamily(forFile:)` resolves the family from the server's model catalog.

 ### HintBuilder, HintData & HintType